 - Sheets of paper or paper towel to rest the cartridges on during cleaning.

 - Remove one of the cartridges and place it on a piece of paper with the nozzle plate facing up.

 - Examine the area around the nozzle plate.
 If you see any debris or ink buildup, clean the cartridge as follows:NOTE:If you do not see debris or ink buildup on the print cartridge, do not clean it.Lightly moisten the lint-free cleaning material with clean water.Use the swab to wipe clean the faces and edges around the nozzle plate.
 The area to be cleaned is cross-hatched in the picture below.
 Replace the cleaning material if it gets dirty.CAUTION:Do not touch either the nozzle place (in the center of the cross-hatched area below), or the copper-colored contacts.
 Touching these parts can cause clogs, ink failure, and bad electrical connections.

 - Repeat the steps above for the other cartridge.
 Make sure to examine both cartridges, even if the streaks are only one color (streaks in black ink are commonly caused by fibers and debris stuck to the bottom of the tri-color print cartridge).
 Only clean the cartridge if you see debris or buildup, however.
 If you do clean the other cartridge, use fresh cleaning material.

 - Either let the cartridge sit for five minutes or use a new swab to dry the cleaned areas before you reinsert the cartridges.

 If a cartridge replacement was not tried previously to solve this problem, replace the problem cartridge now.
 Click here (c00206040) (in English) to see if the cartridge is covered under warranty.

-Which cartridges you use depends on your country or region.
+Which cartridges you use might depend on your country/region.
 Follow these steps to purchase cartridges or check cartridge compatibility for your printer using HP SureSupply.

 More for this product